-The Real Story of Medusa, the Snake-Haired Gorgon
+The Real Story of Medusa: Protective Powers from a Snake-Haired Gorgon

 Although Hesiod gives an account of Medusa’s origins and the death of Medusa at the hands of Perseus, he does not say more about her.
 By contrast, a more comprehensive account of Perseus and Medusa can be found in Ovid’s Metamorphoses.
 In this work, Ovid describes Medusa as originally being a beautiful maiden.
 Her beauty caught the eye of Poseidon, who desired her and proceeded to ravage her in Athena’s shrine.
-The goddess then sought vengeance by transforming Medusa’s hair into snakes, so that anyone who gazed at her directly would be turned into stone.
+When Athena discovered the sea god had ravaged Medusa in her shrine she sought vengeance by transforming Medusa’s hair into snakes, so that anyone who gazed at her directly would be turned into stone.

 Medusa once had charms; to gain her love